 Katie was born in Toronto, Ontario and grew up in the suburbs of Ottawa.
 An avid swimmer and movie-goer, she loved dreaming up plays for her friends to act out.
 She went to movie camp and took theatre workshops which eventually led to her landing the role of a spinster librarian in a grade eight school play…the pinnacle of her acting career.

 As a freelance writer, Katie has contributed articles to Problogger, Zen Habits, Live Bold & Bloom, Write To Done, Be More With Less, Tiny Buddha and Rowdy Kittens.
-In 2013, Katie’s manuscript, 22 Mondays (aka Gone Monday), won the top prize in the international Mslexia Women’s Novel Writing Competition.
+In 2013, Katie’s manuscript, 22 Mondays (aka Gone Monday), won top prize in the international Mslexia Women’s Novel Writing Competition.

-With her trusty golden retriever, Levi, by her side, Katie went on to write another novel, Dark August.
-The mystery thriller was picked up by Harper Perennial in December 2018.
-It is set in the West Wellington neighbourhood where Katie lives with her husband, Andy, and nearby her daughter, Alex.
-Katie’s beloved dog, Levi, figures prominently in the novel.
-Sadly, he left this world too soon, but lives on in the novel – set for a 2020 summer release.
+Over the next four years, with her golden retriever (Levi) by her side, Katie went on to write the thriller, Dark August which was picked up by Harper Perennial.
+The novel is set in the Wellington West neighbourhood where Katie lives with her husband, Andy.
+She is currently working on a sequel.
+Her beloved Levi lives on in the novel.